-- Packaging IP in the project: If the project you are packaging includes IP, the following options determine how the IP is included in the newly packaged IP. - Include .xci files: Packages only the IP customization file.
-The Vivado IDE generates the IP output products with the newly created parent IP. - Include IP generated files: Packages the generated HDL and XDC sources from the IP customization.
+Note: If the project you are packaging includes IP, packager includes only the IP customization (.xci) file for the IPs.
+The Vivado IDE generates the IP output products with the newly created parent IP.

-When including only the XCI files in the packaged IP, this creates an association between the parent IP and enables the packaged XCI files to be managed by the Vivado IDE.
+When including the XCI files in the packaged IP, this creates an association between the parent IP and enables the packaged XCI files to be managed by the Vivado IDE.
 This allows the Vivado IDE to upgrade IP to the latest release by using the IP upgrade instructions as described in this link to Vivado Design Suite User Guide: Designing with IP (UG896) [Ref 9].